francescodelprato/francescodelprato.github.io/research/index.md

 <details>
   <summary> Short abstract </summary>

   Responsible firms prioritize maximizing stakeholder value, which entails balancing the surpluses of their customers and workers along with their own profits.
-In this paper, we center our attention on these firms' behavior within the labor market and introduce a method for identifying responsible firms using administrative data.
+In this paper, we center our attention on firms' behavior within the labor market and introduce a method for identifying responsible firms using administrative data.
 By integrating measures of labor market power and systematic utility provided to workers, we construct a multi-dimensional index of responsibility.
 This enables us to categorize companies and assess the degree of a firm's responsibility throughout its life cycle.
 Furthermore, we evaluate the influence of a firm's responsibility on income inequalities both within and between firms.
 </details>